Our service now covers areas all across Canada

 Fill out the form so that we can put you in contact with certified contractors from our network

 Planting these trees in specific spots around your home will maximize their effectiveness.
-Try planting taller trees around the east and west-facing sides of your home to shade your home during summer months.
+Try planting taller trees around the east and west-facing sides of your home to shade your home during the summer months.

 Grass is a natural and beautiful lawn element, but unfortunately, it requires an excessive amount of water to stay alive and well.
 An excellent way to save money on energy as well as save water is to invest in synthetic turf for sections of your yard.
 Synthetic turf is often designed to mimic the look of grass, so you won't have to sacrifice aesthetics.
 If you are completely against using a synthetic material in place of natural grass, consider reducing the scope of your lawn and adding a rock garden for an eco-friendlier landscaping design.